Kyla Crawford

 • Recognized for Superior Performance with Increased Scope of Responsibilities and Advanced Roles.
 Previous positions included Teaching Fellow and Studio Assistant: Sculpture Department.

-• Commended by Department Professors/Colleagues for contributing to an overall improvement in student craftsmanship.
+• Commended by Department Professors/Colleagues for contributing to an overall improvement in student craftsmanship, and digital tool useage.

 Highlighted Responsibilities